FAFSA

 • New students: Apply by Dec.
 1 for faster award offers

-FAFSA: Apply for Aid
+Apply for FAFSA aid

 Who can apply?

 You must intend to enroll in a FIU degree program, or an eligible certificate program*.
-For all basic requirements see Federal Student Aid Eligibility.
-Additional requirements may apply depending on type of aid you are offered.
+For all basic requirements see Federal Student Aid Eligibility .Additional requirements may apply depending on type of aid you are offered.

 Need-based federal and state aid is not available to international or ineligible non-citizens.
 If you aren’t eligible, search university or private Scholarships for other opportunities.